 This is a hardware engineering problem.
 It should have been obvious to Tesla engineering for years.
 But Elon Musk promised repeatedly that if anyone bought a Tesla after 2016 that it was capable of Full Self-Driving with the hardware they bought.
 Well, it is not, and there is not much that can be done about it for existing cars.
 You would need to move the old cameras much farther forward or install new ones.
 That would require drilling holes in the car and redoing the wiring.
 What a mess.
 That is probably not feasible.

 Elon Musk has repeatedly said, and it has been echoed by others endlessly, that the fact that humans can drive a car using just their eyes, proves that LIDAR, radar, and ultrasonic sensors are not required to drive a car.
-So, why should a Self-Driving car with 8 eyes (cameras) need LIDAR, radar, or ultrasonic sensors?
+So, why should a self-driving car with eight eyes (cameras) need LIDAR, radar, or ultrasonic sensors?

-When I was informed that the 8 cameras built into every Tesla since 2016 have no stereoscopic overlap, I didn’t believe it.
+When I was informed that the eight cameras built into every Tesla since 2016 do not do stereoscopic vision, I didn’t believe it.
 No one could be that stupid.
 Sure, humans can drive a car without LIDAR, radar, and ultrasonic sensors, but we have stereoscopic vision that gives us the distance to everything in front of us (which is what LIDAR, radar, and ultrasonic sensors do).
 Without LIDAR, radar, ultrasonic sensor, and stereoscopic vision, Full Self-Driving has no direct way of determining the distance of things in front of it.

 One of Elon Musk’s typically bizarre claims is that his Full Self-Driving software is far ahead of its competitors because it is driving 160,000 consumer cars, while his competitors have only a few thousand cars driven only by their professional test drivers.
 Elon is citing his recklessness and his competitors’ responsible behavior to prove his product’s superiority!
 Only an enthralled fan boy could fall for that hook, line, and sinker.